-No doubt you’ve seen a wide range of plant-based milks recently, and perhaps, you’ve even tried one.
-According to a recent Harris Poll conducted on behalf of the online grocery service, Instacart, 27% more shoppers tried a plant-based milk in 2020 compared to previous years.
 Although non-dairy milks have been available for decades, now there’s an ever-growing number of options for plant-curious eaters.
-If you’re looking for a dairy alternative, here’s what to look for— plus some of the trendiest plant-based milks to mix into your smoothies, lighten your coffee, or add to your overnight oats.
+If you’re looking for a dairy alternative, here’s what to look for — plus some of the plant-based milk options to mix into your smoothies, lighten your coffee or add to your overnight oats.

 Why you might want to consider a plant-based milk